trek-view/basecamp/_posts/2022-01-14-adding-a-custom-watermark-to-hero-photo-video.md

 We now need to know where to place the logo horizontally and vertically.

-For Explorer, we decided to place the watermark in the bottom right hand corner of the image.
+I think the best place for the watermark is in the bottom right hand corner of the image.

-To calculate this we need to use the photo width (2704) and height (2028), as well as the logo width (270) and height (270).
+To calculate this position we need to use the photo width (2704) and height (2028), as well as the logo width (270) and height (270).

 So we need to place it horizontally (2704-270) at 2434 pixels across, and vertically (2028-270) at 1758 pixels down, which gives us the following command: